speaking-portal-project-team-a/The-Speaking-Portal-Project/README.md

 #### POST Request Properties

-The SPP API is the first step in the animation process.
 Kukurella requests are sent to the SPP API as a POST with the following required properties:

 | Field      | Type | Description     |